AwallRK/Zen-Cafe/README.md

 ## 💡 Tips & Customization

-- Stripe payment integration is ready to use—just add your keys to `.env.local`.
+- Add your Stripe keys to `.env.local` to enable payments.
-- Customer details are automatically saved with every order for better order management.
+- Customer details are saved with every order for better management.
-- You can easily add new categories with custom emoji icons.
+- Add new categories with custom emoji icons.
-- All dashboard tables support quick actions and auto-refresh after changes.
+- Dashboard tables support quick actions and auto-refresh.
 - Authentication is required for all CMS routes.
 - Easily extend models and API endpoints for new features.
-- The UI is fully customizable with Tailwind CSS and Radix UI primitives.
+- UI is fully customizable with Tailwind CSS and Radix UI.

 ---